EtSH-C2H6S/TinkersAdvanced/Features.md

     > Tier 4 material made by smelting bismuthinite inside a foundry.
 Work as a functional material that inflicts a debuff that make targets take more damage on hurt.
   * Blaze Netherite
     > Tier 4 material made by casting blazing blood on Netherite Ingot.
 Provides fire resistant and self-repairs when holder is on fire.
+  * Iridium
+    > Currently Tier 4 material found in The End dimension in small quantities.
+Has a high stat and capable of clearing harmful effects.
+* Fuels
+  * Lavas
+    > Over Heated Lava, Gaseous Lava and Plasmatic Lava are the 3 lavas added in TiAc which are smeltery fuels at 2000℃, 3000℃, and 4000℃.
+These lavas come with difficult default recipe and will have easier compact recipe when some mods are installed (WIP).
 * Tools
   * Ionized Cannon
     > A weapon that use fluids as ammo.
 Consumes fluids to shoot plasma beam that deals melee damage and inflict Fluid Effects to nearby mobs.